Unipotent classes of reductive groups

 Chevie.Ucl — Module

-This module gives information about the unipotent conjugacy classes of a connected reductive group over an algebraically closed field k, and various invariants attached to them.
-The unipotent classes depend on the characteristic of k; their classification differs when the characteristic is not good (that is, when it divides one of the coefficients of the highest root).
-In good characteristic, the unipotent classes are in bijection with nilpotent orbits on the Lie algebra.
+This module gives information about the unipotent conjugacy classes of a connected reductive group 𝐆 over an algebraically closed field k, and various invariants attached to them, like the Springer correspondence.
+The unipotent classes depend on the characteristic of k; their classification differs when the characteristic is not good (that is, when it divides one of the coefficients of the highest root of one of the irreducible components).
+In good characteristic, the unipotent classes are in bijection with nilpotent orbits on the Lie algebra 𝔀 of 𝐆.

 We give the following information for a unipotent element u of each class: